Bayesian recalibration of flux scale factors in diffuse radio maps using low-resolution absolute radiometers: Simulations of the observed sky

 To avoid complications, we have also assumed that the thin strip of overlap between the Jodrell Mk-IA and Effelsburg telescopes has the same flux scale factor as the unique Jodrell Mk-IA zone.
 Next, we divide each zone into 10 smaller subzones, so that the effective number of flux scale factor parameters is 70.
+10 subzones is just an arbitrary number that we have decided to ensure that the flux scale factors are not overfitted.
+The pixels in the subzones are grouped together based solely by their index, such that each subzone would have $N_{\rm pix, zone}$/10 consecutive pixels with $N_{\rm pix, zone}$ being the total number of pixels in the entire zone.
 With this method of modelling the flux scale factors, the projection matrix $\Pmtrx$ is constructed to map each $\gvec$ value to the relevant pixels on the sky in \textsc{HEALPix}'s \textsc{Ring}-ordering.
 Note that we have neglected zero-point offsets in this treatment, but these can be included directly in the GCR equation if desired, since they are another linear term in the data model.
 We choose to set the inverse prior covariance $\Gmtrx^{-1} \to 0$, which amounts to a uniform prior with infinite support.
 Different scenarios for the assumed flux scale factors could \citep[e.g. as in][]{wilensky2024bayesian} could be encoded in the analysis through an appropriate choice of $\Gmtrx$, but we do not pursue this further here.